wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting save your asset.](../media/save-asset.png)](../media/save-asset.png#lightbox)

 17. Once your flow is saved, select the blue arrow next to the name of your flow to return to Power Virtual Agents.
-In the next task you will connect this flow to your chatbot.
+In the next task, you'll connect this flow to your chatbot.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting blue arrow as return to Power Virtua Agent.](../media/return-flow.png)](../media/return-flow.png#lightbox)